ml-ME-gatech/modeling_tungsten/recrystallization/README.md

 2. Development of Empirical Intra-material recrystallization fraction material model
     1. Identification \& develoment of characteristic material model property
     2. Specification \& calibration of intra-material recrystallization fraction material model
-3. Demonstration of connection between discrete model formulations and General Additvity for continuous material recrystallization fraction for non-isothermal conditions *
+3. Demonstration of connection between discrete model formulations in the literature and General Additvity for continuous material recrystallization fraction for non-isothermal conditions *

 *With discrete models proposed and used in A. Durif _et al._ , C. Li _et al._ , F. Fernandes _et al._ , W. Pumphrey